-Al Tompkins, Poynter Institute’s senior faculty for broadcast and online, veteran journalist and newsroom trainer will be leading “Critical Thinking to Fight Fake News” this September at Excellence in Journalism 2018 to enable participants to understand what fake news is and ask the right questions to identify it.
+Al Tompkins, Poynter Institute’s senior faculty for broadcast and online, veteran journalist and newsroom trainer lead “Critical Thinking to Fight Fake News” this September at Excellence in Journalism 2018 to enable participants to understand what fake news is and ask the right questions to identify it.

 Tompkins’ presentation is part of the News Management track.

 Bad actors with intentions to mislead journalists, Tompkins said, are ever present with new ways of presenting fake news.

 “Fake news is real.
 There really is stuff out there that the public has every reason to believe is real but is not. …This stuff makes it into the news, not because of some conspiracy to trick the public, but because it’s so believable,” Tompkins said.

 He said misinformation is making a mistake in reporting, admitting it and correcting the record, while disinformation is repeating bad information with the intent to deceive.

 Once one reputable source bites the bait, fake news tends to spread rather quickly, he said.